juliendenize/m2-bdma-resources/README.md

 ## Introduction

 This repository contains practical session resources associated to the Machine Learning course that I taught in 2022.

 Classes involved basics of Deep Learning for Computer Vision, Natural Language Processing and Generative Models.

 ## Resources

+The files containing the string `'student'` are the ones with blanks that students had to fill.
+The other files are the solutions.

 1. Basics of Deep Learning